danielhookins/hoodev-nvim/README.md

 # Hoodev Neovim Setup

 This repository contains a modular Neovim configuration designed for productivity and ease of use.
-It leverages Lua for configuration and uses `packer.nvim` for plugin management.
+It leverages Lua for configuration and uses `lazy.nvim` for plugin management.

 ## Requirements

 - **Neovim**: Version 0.8 or higher is required for LSP and Treesitter features.
-- **Git**: Required for plugin management with packer.nvim.
+- **Git**: Required for plugin management with lazy.nvim.
 - **A Nerd Font**: For proper icon rendering in lualine and telescope (e.g., [FiraCode Nerd Font](https://www.nerdfonts.com/)).
 - **ripgrep**: Required for telescope live_grep functionality.
 - **Language servers**: For enhanced development experience (see Language Server section).